-TORONTO, July 27, 2022 /CNW/ - A settlement hearing in the matter of Sergio Salina (the "Respondent") was held electronically by videoconference on July 25, 2022 in Vancouver, British Columbia before a three-member Hearing Panel of the Pacific Regional Council of the Mutual Fund Dealers Association of Canada ("MFDA").
+TORONTO, July 21, 2022 /CNW/ - A settlement hearing in the matter of Jeong Heon (Abraham) Shin (the "Respondent") was held electronically by videoconference today in Toronto, Ontario before a three-member Hearing Panel of the Central Regional Council of the Mutual Fund Dealers Association of Canada ("MFDA").

 In the Settlement Agreement, the Respondent admitted that:

 A copy of the Settlement Agreement is available on the MFDA website at www.mfda.ca.
-During the period described in the Settlement Agreement, the Respondent conducted business in the Victoria, British Columbia area.
+During the period described in the Settlement Agreement, the Respondent conducted business in the Toronto, Ontario area.

 The MFDA is the self-regulatory organization for Canadian mutual fund dealers, regulating the operations, standards of practice and business conduct of its Members and their approximately 80,000 Approved Persons with a mandate to protect investors and the public interest.
 For more information about the MFDA's complaint and enforcement processes, as well as links to 'Check an Advisor' and other Investor Tools, visit the For Investors page on the MFDA website.